 The Year 7, 8, and 9 timetables are designed to nurture these skills using a variety of project tasks and shorter pieces of work.

 Students in Years 10 and 11 should expect to do at least 7½ hours of homework most weeks.
 These tasks will vary.
 There will be learning activities.
-All students will do some coursework (controlled assessment) over these two years.
-The coursework writing will normally be done at school, but preparation is likely to be done at home.
-These dates are shown on the KS4 coursework planner.
 As students begin to focus on exams, they will be preparing for them by reinforcing their knowledge and skills, and practicing exam technique.

 By the time students join our 6th form, they should be independent learners.
 They need to want to learn and know how to learn.
 They will be given specific tasks, but just as importantly, they need to be able to analyse their own strengths and areas for development, and work hard to improve.
 Our most successful students leave Caldew knowing what to learn, and how to learn it.